mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 This is a template class, and its two template parameters are the name of an ``enum`` type, and a static, c-style array of ``std::string`` objects.

 Below is an example.
-Consider the imaginary mantid algorithm, :ref:`BakeCake <algm-BakeCake>`, which has a string property, ``CakeType``.
-This algorithm only knows how to bakc a few types of cales.
+Consider the mantid algorithm :ref:`BakeCake <algm-BakeCake>`, which has a string property, ``CakeType``.
+This algorithm only knows how to bake a few types of cakes.
 The allowed types of cake the user can set for this property are limited to "Lemon", "Bundt", and "Pound".

 The ``EnumeratedString`` should be setup as follows: